-Time-sharing is the only measure that ensures a child’s bond with both parents is preserved.
-It may be established either the parents directly.
-However, when parents cannot easily resolve the matter of time sharing and prepare a mutually agreeable parenting plan, they may leave it to the Court to prepare.
+Time-sharing is the only measure that ensures a child’s bond with both co-parents is preserved.
+It may be established by the Court or the parents directly.
+However, when co-parents cannot easily resolve the matter of time sharing and prepare a mutually agreeable parenting plan, they may leave it to the Court to prepare.

 Not all time-sharing is distributed equally.
-Sometimes, a parent is given majority time sharing referring to the parent which retains the majority of overnights with a child (50.1% or more).
-For example, a parent with whom a child enjoys four (4) or more overnights or more per week.
+Sometimes, a co-parent is given majority time sharing referring to the co-parent who retains the majority of overnights with a child (50.1% or more).
+For example, a co-parent with whom a child enjoys four (4) or more overnights or more per week.

-Should disputes result in allegations of family violence, then the parent’s ability to exercise shared parental responsibility or the ability to make joint decisions concerning the major concerning a child may also be affected especially if a domestic violence conviction of either parent - even a misdemeanor - results.
+Should disputes result in allegations of family violence, then the co-parent’s ability to exercise shared parental responsibility or the ability to make joint decisions concerning the major concerning a child may also be affected especially if a domestic violence conviction of either co-parent (i.e.; a misdemeanor - results).

-All matters of visitation and time-sharing can be arduous for a child.
-While the ideal would be for the parents to harmoniously establish the parenting plan that takes the child’s best interest into consideration, the disputes which caused the separation to begin with may hinder that process.
-It is the Court’s role to protect the child from getting caught in the middle.
+All matters of time-sharing can be arduous for a child.
+While the ideal would be for the co-parents to harmoniously establish a parenting plan that takes the child’s best interest into consideration, the disputes that caused the separation to arise in the first place may hinder that process.
+It is the Court’s intent to protect the child from getting caught in the middle.

-It is in this area that consulting with our experienced team of attorneys can assist in overcoming the seemingly overwhelming task of establishing common ground on what is best for your family going forward.
-However, when all efforts fail, our Firm staff is prepared to help you navigate this process in the most effective and informed method possible.
-All these steps may appear stressful, but our legal team is committed to ensuring that the process goes smoothly and stress free for you.
+It is in this area that consulting with our experienced team can assist in overcoming the seemingly overwhelming task of establishing common ground on what is best for your family going forward.
+Our staff is prepared to help you navigate this process in the most effective and informed method possible.
+All these steps may appear stressful, but our team is committed to ensuring that the process goes smoothly and as stress-free as possible for you.